finm-32900/textbook/lectures/Week2/what_is_a_task_runner.md

 This Makefile can be run using the `make` command to execute the entire workflow or specific tasks, and `make clean` to clean up the outputs.

-**GNU Make: Characteristics**
-- **Efficiency**: Only rebuilds parts of a project that have changed.
-- **Flexibility**: Can be used for various types of projects beyond just C/C++.
-- **Customization**: Allows writing complex build rules.

 ##  Python PyDoit: An Python-based Alternative

-Python PyDoit is a task management and automation tool that offers several advantages, especially for Python-centric workflows, compared to GNU Make:
+Python PyDoit is a task management and automation tool that offers several advantages, especially for Python-centric workflows, compared to Make:

 1. **Ease of Installation with pip or conda**:
    - PyDoit can be conveniently installed using pip, which is a standard tool in Python development.
-   - This contrasts with GNU Make, which, while ubiquitous in Linux environments, may not be readily available on Windows systems without additional installation steps.
+   - This contrasts with Make, which, while ubiquitous in Linux environments, may not be readily available on Windows systems without additional installation steps.
    - The ability to install PyDoit as part of the normal Python environment setup enhances its accessibility and ease of integration into existing Python projects.

 2. **Simplified Workflow Description**: